How To Bypass VPN Blockers in 2024: 10 Easy Ways to Get the Content You Want

 If you encounter a VPN block, try changing the server you're connected to.

-Sometimes, a different server location can help you bypass VPN blockers because it gives you a different IP address.
+Sometimes, a different server location can help you bypass VPN blocks because it gives you a different IP address.
 Many websites that block VPNs — especially streaming sites like Netflix and Hulu — do so by using VPN detection to spot IP addresses used by a VPN and block them.

 3. Change your VPN protocol